Miami's Best Labor Day Deals

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 Villa Azur.
 On Labor Day, ladies will receive half off all food and drinks.
 Villa Azur created a new Labor Day-inspired cocktail, the Dragon ($19), which features Casadragones Blanco, dragon fruit homemade purée, lime juice, Grand Marnier foam and agave nectar.
-6:30 to 11 p.m., Monday, September 4.
-309 23rd St, Miami Beach;
+6:30 to 11 p.m.
+Monday, September 4, at 309 23rd St., Miami Beach; 305-763-8688; villaazurmiami.com.

 Or sign in with a social account:FACEBOOK GOOGLE + TWITTER YAHOO!